-We are proud to announce Student Activities’ first Film Fest!
-Over the course of two days, we will show several short films submitted by LU students.
-In addition to the short films, attendees will be able to hear from a panel of experts as well as partake in hors-d’oeuvres and drinks each night.
+We are proud to announce Student Activities’ third annual Film Fest!
+Over the course of the festival, we will show several short films submitted by LU students.
+In addition to the short films, attendees will be able to hear from a panel of experts as well as partake in hors d’oeuvres and drinks each night.

 LaHaye Event Space

 New award category in 2021: Best overall film (audience voted)

 From a young age Mr. Walz has been fascinated by movies and music.
 Originally from South Jersey, he started playing piano at age 5 and graduated with a Bachelor’s degree in classical music.
 In 2005 he helped found the band Six Chasing Seven and had the opportunity to work with some great musicians including members of the Dave Matthews Band.
 He then decided to learn all there was to know about recording and audio engineering, opening Hallow Tree Studios in 2008.

 After receiving his MBA in 2012, Mr. Walz started teaching in the Cinematic Arts Department at Liberty University.
 Being an Avid Certified Instructor for Pro Tools, he has spent the last 8 years teaching sound for picture as well as pursing professional work as a music composer, sound designer, and re-recording mixer.
 To date Mr. Walz has mixed numerous feature films and has composed and performed the music for several movies.
 James and his wife Lindsey have 3 girls Aubrey, Madison, and Isla.

 Won Novalis is an award-winning editor of six feature films as well as dozens of commercials, documentaries and short film projects.
 He also has feature and commercial experience as DIT and a post-production supervisor.
 In the commercial world, he has and still works with clients like GE, Microsoft, the United Way, and the American Advertising Federation.
 A student of his craft, he’s constantly pushing the boundaries and enjoys working with those who do the same.